kevinzhuang01/project_leaders_2025/_profiles/khaledibrahim.md

   code in leading DOE computational environments.
 We also encourage application developers with performance challenge to engage with us to apply our developed methods in improving the performance of their code in leading DOE computational environments.
+desired: Skills in performance modeling, profiling, and tuning.
+Familiarity with HPC programming models and/or with DL and ML frameworks.
+email: kzibrahim@lbl.gov
 ---

 ## Additional Information